Thursday, 31 July 2014

 Note that this is someone who has done acid as well as other psychedelics and different drugs before.
 And though I wouldn’t call him a psychonaut, he knows well what they are as he has visited the magical realm multiple times.
 However, aided by our little skit, the power of suggestion and the placebo effect here made his mind and body believe that he was tripping, inciting them both to act accordingly.

-The remarkable thing is that a week later, I could not shut up and was too excited to see my friend's reaction once he would find out.
+The remarkable thing is that a week later, I could not shut up and was too excited to see my friend’s reaction once he found out.
 So I decided to tell him about the farce.
 Four of us original five were there, but he would not believe me or them.
 He had then concluded that it wasn’t the strong type, though it was indeed LSD.
 Well.
 I sincerely tried to convince him but he wouldn’t listen, so I simply just dropped it ― pun intended.
 He probably still believes it until today.

-On that same note, many years later a couple of friends and I were discussing Placebo Effect in general and this article in particular.
+Many years later a couple of friends and I were discussing Placebo Effect in general and this article in particular.
 One of them said, she wholeheartedly acknowledges the power of the mind and belief because she experienced it herself.
-So, apparently one day she had withdrawal symptoms after doing heroin for multiple weeks or months when her friend gave her a certain medication to ease her pain.
+So, apparently one day she had withdrawal symptoms after doing heroin for weeks or months when her friend gave her a certain medication to ease her pain.
 She took it, felt better, then went to sleep.
 Only the next day they found out that she took a simple aspirin instead of the pain killer, by mistake, in the dark.
 And again here, the withdrawals went away as she was able to sleep; simply because her mind registered that she should feel better after taking the pill, so she did feel better.
 Wicked crazy huh?

 This experience reminded me of my own addiction years.
 Because I had noticed that the heroin withdrawals almost disappeared whenever I would be going to meet the dealer; even speaking to them on the phone seemed to do something up or in there ― illuminating certain areas of the brain while enticing some neurons to fire.
 Maybe “almost disappeared” is a stretch, but certainly the pain and discomfort are alleviated.
 Knowing that you will be getting your fix soon, the mind gets one up there way before ingesting the drug.